-10.2 Guards
+10.1 Guards

 A guard is a node that deoptimizes based on a conditional expression.
 Guards are not attached to a certain frame state, they can move around freely and will always use the correct frame state when the nodes are scheduled (i.e., the last emitted frame state).
-The node that is guarded by the deoptimization has a data dependency on the guard and the guard in turn has a data dependency on the condition.
-A guard must not be moved above any If nodes.
-Therefore, we use Anchor instructions after a control flow split and a data dependency from the guard to this anchor.
-The anchor is the most distant instruction that is postdominated by the guarded instruction and the guard can be scheduled anywhere between those two nodes.
-This ensures maximum flexibility for the guard instruction and guarantees that we only deoptimize if the control flow would have reached the guarded instruction (without taking exceptions into account).
+The node that is guarded by the deoptimization has a data dependency on the guard, and the guard in turn has a data dependency on the condition and on the most distant node that is postdominated by the guarded node.